-A: Students must have a minimum cumulative GPA of 3.0 and submit a Letter of Intent written by the student about why they are interested in this experience, 3 Letters of References (supervisors, employers, faculty, clergy, etc.), and an interview with Faculty and Internship Coordinator.
-This is currently on hold for Fall 2022 internships.
+A: Students must have a minimum cumulative GPA of 3.5 and submit a Letter of Intent written by the student about why they are interested in this experience, 3 Letters of References (supervisors, employers, faculty, etc.), and have an interview with the Internship Coordinator (and potentially other faculty).
+Students looking to do an international placement must communicate this with the internship coordinator between 8-12 months in advance of their expected internship.
+Required documentation (letter of intent, reference letters, etc.) must be submitted to the internship coordinator no later than 7 months before the expected start of the internship.